 - 2 Notwithstanding stipulations in the preceding clause, unsuccessful candidates in the primary entrance examinations conducted by the Graduate School of Law are entitled to a refund of fees for the secondary entrance examination upon request. - 3 Notwithstanding stipulations in clause 1, students who have performed payment procedures for tuition as stipulated in provisions in Article 49 clause 2 but decline acceptance of entrance to the University by March 31st of the previous academic year may, upon application, be refunded with a monetary amount equivalent to the amount of tuition paid. - 4 Notwithstanding stipulations in clause 1, students who have performed payment procedures for tuition due for both the first and second semesters during the period of payment for tuition due for the first semester but subsequently take a temporary leave of absence or withdraw from the University prior to the period of payment for tuition due for the second semester may, upon application, be refunded with a monetary amount equivalent to the amount of tuition paid.

-Chapter 11 Special Auditors, Special Research Students, Auditors, Research Students, Visiting Law Students and International Students
+Chapter 11 Special Auditors, Special Research Students, Auditors, Research Students, Visiting Law Students and International Students school to take specified subjects in the Graduate School based upon mutual agreement with the student's home institution.

 (Special Auditor)